pulumi/pulumi-hugo/themes/default/content/resources/platform-with-aws-proton-and-pulumi/index.md

       role: Sr. Solutions Architect, Pulumi
     - name: Adam Keller
       role: Senior Technologist, AWS Proton
+  learn:
+    - How to use Pulumi to manage AWS infrastructure
+    - How to use Pulumi with AWS Proton to create and manage reusable templates to ensure self-service compliant and production-ready infrastructure for application teams
   title: Platform Engineering with AWS Proton and Pulumi
   description: In this workshop, you will learn how to enable self-service
     infrastructure for your organization using AWS Proton and Pulumi.
 The